Having Pneumatic Retinopexy

 Recovering at home

 Follow your doctor’s instructions about how to position your head after the procedure.
 This will help to prevent problems.
-You may need to keep a certain position for 8 hours or more for a week or 2 after your procedure.
-You should not travel by airplane for a period of time.
+You may need to keep a certain position for 8 hours per day or more for a week or 2 after your procedure.
+You should not travel by airplane until the gas bubble has gone away.
 Ask your doctor when it will be safe for you to fly again.

 You will need close follow-up care with your doctor to see how the procedure worked.
 You may have an appointment the day after the procedure.
 If the procedure doesn’t work, you may need to have surgery.